 - Using a car cover when the car or the cover is not clean.

 The most noticeable areas for swirl marks are the hood and trunk.
 On dark-colored cars, they might also show up on the doors and fenders.

 Bright colors do not show swirl marks as much because they reflect more light.
-That doesn’t mean they don’t get swirl marks; the marks just show up more readily on dark colors.
+That doesn’t mean they don’t get swirl marks; they just show up more readily on dark colors.

 You remove swirl marks by polishing the paint.
 Polishing out swirl marks without an electric car polisher is a lot of work and your results will be limited.
 The only good way to do it is with a dual-action car polisher.

 A dual-action polisher is not the same as a high-speed buffer.
 They are orbital (random orbit) polishers that cannot damage your car’s paint or create more swirls.
 If you’re not familiar with dual-action car polishers, see our comprehensive Car Polisher Buyer’s Guide.

 It generally takes two passes to make your car’s paint look new again.
 On the first pass you use a fine-cut compound, like Meguiar’s Ultimate Compound.
 On the second pass you use a finishing polish, like Klasse All-In-One or Meguiar’s M205 Ultra Finishing Polish to restore full gloss and a wet-look shine.

 If you don’t want to worry about getting all of the right components, there are some great car polisher kits available, such as the Pinnacle Twins & Porter Cable 7424XP Kit or the Wolfgang Duo & Porter Cable 7424XP Kit.
 Both kits have all of the pads and polishes necessary to get the job done right.